W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 # Helping you to realise your vision

-##### I'm Wai, a design practitioner thriving on solving complex, interface problems for enterprise.
+##### I'm Wai, a design practitioner thriving on solving complex, interface problems for your enterprise.
+I primarily focus on the needs of your business and translate them into design that converts.

 ---

 ##### Career Information.

-- Currently overseeing the design process involving, the digital transformation of systems and applications across a range of SaaS suites in the travel space.
+- Currently overseeing the design process involving, the digital transformation of systems and applications across a range of product suites in the travel tech space.
-- Previously consulting and delivering design solutions at a boutique digital transformation specialist working on a nation changing, telecommunications service.
+- Previously consulting and delivering design solutions at a boutique digital transformation specialist, specifically formulated for the telco arena.

 ##### [Hiring managers, you can get my resume here &rarr;](/docs/WaiLawSeniorUIUXDesignerWebCV.pdf/)